 - having a child pose or perform in a sexual manner (including child sexual exploitation).

-It often involves situations and relationships where young people receive something (food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money etc.) in return for participating in sexual activities.
+It often involves situations and relationships where young people receive something (such as food, accommodation, drugs, alcohol, cigarettes, affection, gifts, money etc.) in return for participating in sexual activities.

 Child sexual exploitation can occur in person or online, and sometimes the child may not even realise they are a victim.

-Any child can be victim to sexual abuse, however children who are vulnerable, isolated and/or have a disability are much more likely to become victim, and are disproportionately abused.
+Any child can be a victim of sexual abuse, however, children who are vulnerable, isolated, or have a disability are much more likely to become victims, and are disproportionately abused.
+Refer to advice on

-Child sexual abuse is most commonly perpetrated by someone who is known to, and trusted by the child (and often someone highly trusted within their families, communities, schools and/or other institutions).
+Child sexual abuse is most commonly perpetrated by someone who is known to and trusted by the child, and often someone highly trusted within their families, communities, schools or other institutions.
+Refer to advice on

-- a school staff member, coach or other carer
+- a school staff member, coach, or another carer

 - a family friend or stranger

-- any person via a forced marriage (where a student is subject to a marriage without their consent, arranged for by their immediate or extended family - this constitutes a criminal offence and must be reported)
+- any person via a forced marriage (where a student is subject to marriage without their consent, arranged for by their immediate or extended family - this constitutes a criminal offence and must be reported).

 Physical indicators of sexual abuse include (but are not limited to):

-- injury to the genital or rectal area, e.g. bruising, bleeding, discharge, inflammation or infection
+- injury to the genital or rectal area (for example bruising, bleeding, discharge, inflammation or infection)

 - injury to areas of the body such as breasts, buttocks or upper thighs